 Elle Fanning = New Idol!

 Oh!
 And here is Alice Englert, (i.e. Rosa) singing Necessary pains.
 She is rather good and ery beautfiul, sophisticated and refined and I sort of hate and love her at the same time?
 C’est possible?
 C’est bizarre?
 Ah!
 Je ne sais pas!

 This is something we hear a lot of.
-Anytime someone who is talking about size issues or the perception of beauty or how curves look good on curves, they bring up Marilyn Monroe.
-“Marilyn Monroe,” They say, looking at you levelly as you picture the be-white-dressed, curvacious, smiling sex symbol of the 50s and 60s, “Was a size 14” And then they let that sink in.
+Anytime someone who is talking about size issues or the perception of beauty or how curves look good, they bring up Marilyn Monroe.
+“Marilyn Monroe,” They say, looking at you levelly as you picture the curvacious, smiling sex symbol of the 50s and 60s, “Was a size 14” And then they let that sink in.

 But here’s the thing- Marilyn Monroe was a size 14, but she was a size 14 in the 50s.
 A little-known fact is that clothing sizes are altered so that they better represent the average weight and measurements of the population.
 Even if you took a size eight from the seventies it would be different to a size eight today.

 Weight: 118-140 pounds (Hollywood studios listed her between 115-120 lbs.)

 Waist: 22-23 inches